Chuniophoenix hainanensis

 Habitat and Distribution

-Chuniophoenix hainanensis, also known as Hainan fan palm, is a species of palm tree endemic to China, specifically found on Hainan Island in southern China.
-Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.
-The species occurs in lowland rain forest and subtropical or tropical moist montane forests at low elevations and is currently threatened by habitat loss and over-exploitation of canes.
+Chuniophoenix hainanensis, commonly known as the Hainan fan palm, is a distinctive palm species endemic to China, specifically confined to Hainan Island in the south.
+Its natural environment consists of subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.
+The species thrives in lowland rain forests and montane forests at low elevations.
+Regrettably, it is currently threatened by significant habitat loss and the over-exploitation of canes for commercial use.

 Taxonomic Classification

-• Genus: Chuniophoenix (named after Chun Woon-Young, then director of the Botanical Institute, Sun Yat Sen University, Guangzhou)
+Genus: Chuniophoenix (Named after Chun Woon-Young, director of the Botanical Institute, Sun Yat Sen University)

 Common Names